Q-mii/kapi-ffmpeg-batcher/README.md

 # kapi-ffmpeg-batcher
-MSX's kapi batcher for macOS
+MSX's kapi batcher for macOS.
+Thanks to hyenatown for the shell basis.